 Under the modern approach of classification, the accounts are classified into different groups which are mentioned below.

 The assets are the possessions, economic resources, or properties of any particular business.
 These assets tend to play a very important role in helping out some of the essential business operations in earning some revenue for the company.
 The assets are sometimes measured in the terms of monetary values.
 Assets are classified as intangible and tangible.
 Also, there are current assets and fixed assets.
 Those assets that are held for a long time are fixed assets.
 Some examples might include furniture, machinery, land, and buildings.
 Some assets are held for a shorter period and are called current assets.
 Some examples might include bank balance, debtors, and bills.

 Another important group in the classification of accounts under the modern approach would have to be the liabilities accounts.
 These are the accounts that tend to owe some amenities to the outsiders.
 These might be some sort of debts or obligations that the business might have.
 Liabilities are also Current and Long-Term.

 Long-term liabilities are those that are payable after one year.
 For example, debentures, bank loans, etc. The term "current liabilities" refers to liabilities that must be paid within a year.
 For example, creditors, rent outstanding, bank overdraft, etc.

 Another important part of the classification of accounts under the modern approach method would be capital accounts.
 This is the money that is brought to the business or the company by the owner.
 That is why it is also known as the Owner’s Equity.

-The amount that is earned by any business when they sell their good or render their services is known as revenue.
-Also, there are some other incomes which are included in the revenue accounts such as rents, commissions, interests, dividend and so much more.
+The amount that is earned by any business when they sell their goods or render their services is known as revenue.
+Also, some other incomes are included in the revenue accounts such as rents, commissions, interests, dividends and so much more.
 The items of revenue can be grouped under the classification using the modern approach.